The Ultimate 21 Day Western U.S. Road Trip

 By the VanCraft Team | January 27, 2020

-Grab your friends, family, or pup and hit the road on this once of a lifetime road trip with your VanCraft camper van.
+Grab your friends, family, or pup and hit the road on this once in a lifetime road trip with your VanCraft campervan.
 The Western United States has some of the most diverse landscapes to explore and we laid out the perfect itinerary for your next adventure!

 Day 1: Oceanside to Valley of Fire